nadsbuhdha/portfolio-project-4/README.md

 * The 'I think therefore I blog' tutorial was used to set up the inital files

 * The 'I think therefore I blog'  was used to support building the comment section

+* https://www.youtube.com/watch?v=AGtae4L5BbI&t=589s This tutorial was used to help build the search bar.